richardturnnidge/uart1_demo/README.md

 In this example, a command 'R' is sent to indicate the Right potentiometer, followed by a value such as A6.
 The hex is then converted back to a single decimal byte and stored.

 The demo code simply loops round until some data is available and then deals with it.

+NOTE: The main.py python code runs on the Pico, the uart1_demo.bin runs on the Agon.
+The Agon's assembly source is the asm file!!